pthomas76/NCAABasketballRanking/README.md

 We have an interest in sports and want to work with the basketball statistics from the 2013-2021 Division 1 college basketball seasons.
 The first NCAA Division 1 men’s basketball tournament was played in 1939 and the average men’s D1 team plays 35-40 games in a normal season.
 A college basketball season is broken down into a few segments: non-conference play, conference play, conference tournaments, and postseason tournaments.
 The vast amount of game time per season generates several important statistics and performance metrics that we can leverage to determine the quality of each team relative to their opposition.
 By using data modeling techniques and optimizations, the technical team and subject matters can notice valuable insights and recommendations.
 [1]

+In popular culture, it has become very common to predict the outcomes of different games (such that even non-sports fans are involved in such activities).
+Mainstream media outlets also host tournaments online where contestants can enter for free to make their predictions.
+Due to its reach in the contemporary society, we believed it would be apt for us to make a predictive model for this tournament.

 ### Problem Definition

 In the NCAA Division 1 basketball tournament, the winner is the team that scores the most points over the season.
 Using a dataset, factors such as the number of games played, the number of wins, offensive/defensive efficiency, rebound rate, turnover rate, and free throw rate, will be used to create a team ranking system for each season.
 The goal of this project is to predict the top 10 teams over multiple seasons by evaluating the efficiency of the system.